AnnieCannons/backend-SQL-cheatsheet/README.md

-# Github branches & pull requests practice
+# Let's collaborately create a SQL cheatsheet!

-Let's practice (1) making, managing and merging Git branches, and (2) submitting and reviewing pull requests!
+## And in the process, we'll practice making Github branches & pull requests.

 ## Resources